noooey/AntiAginGAN-for-Cat/README.md

 설명 ...

 ## Problem Definition
-Considering the problems below,
-various experiments were conducted with various models to transform Cat into kitten.
 - The cat's species must not change.
 - The resulting product should resemble the cat in the input image.
 - The result should look young.

+Considering the above problems ,
+various experiments were conducted with various models to transform Cat into kitten.

 ## Environment
 - OS : Ubuntu 18.04 or Colab